 Bromine harms fish

-Bromine is also used to sanitize swimming pools, but it does not break down over time like chlorine does.
-In high doses it causes many of the same effects to fish as chlorine.
+Bromine is also used to sanitize swimming pools, but it does not break down over time as chlorine does.
+In high doses, it causes many of the same effects to fish as chlorine.

 Copper kills algae

 Copper is used to kill algae in the filter system.
 It is very toxic to fish and can cause reproductive problems as well as tissue damage.
 Copper may also kill the algae that aquatic life needs to eat.